sleeptightAnsiC/usg/README.md

 Tiny program for generating Ulam Spiral and writing it as simple image file. \
 Currently supporting uncompressed .bmp and .ppm files \
 (but .bmp can be easily converted and compressed by external tools) \
-This project was created in order to explore Prine number generation algorithms \
+This project was created in order to explore Prime numbers generation algorithms \
-and in order to find a simple and portable implementation for writing image to the disc.
+and in order to find a simple and portable implementation for writing image to the disk.

 ![spiral](https://github.com/user-attachments/assets/5c51f550-e331-4d55-a561-6ba73e688214)